arvigeus/AZ-204/Learning Path/App Service.md

 - **Platform settings**: Lets you configure settings for the hosting platform, including:

-  - **Bitness**: 32-bit or 64-bit.
+  - **Platform bitness**: 32-bit or 64-bit.
+For Windows apps only.
+  - **FTP state**: Allow only FTPS or disable FTP altogether.
+  - **HTTP version**: Set to **2.0** to enable support for HTTPS/2 protocol.

+    :information_source: Most modern browsers support HTTP/2 protocol over TLS only, while non-encrypted traffic continues to use HTTP/1.1.
+To ensure that client browsers connect to your app with HTTP/2, secure your custom DNS name.

-  - **WebSocket protocol**: For ASP.NET SignalR or socket.io, for example.
+  - **Web sockets**: For ASP.NET SignalR or socket.io, for example.
-  - **Always On**: Keep the app loaded even when there's no traffic.
-By default, **Always On** isn't enabled and the app is unloaded after 20 minutes without any incoming requests.
-It's required for continuous WebJobs or for WebJobs that are triggered using a CRON expression.
+  - **Always On**: Keeps the app loaded even when there's no traffic.
+When **Always On** isn't turned on (default), the app is unloaded after 20 minutes without any incoming requests.
+The unloaded app can cause high latency for new requests because of its warm-up time.
+When **Always On** is turned on, the front-end load balancer sends a GET request to the application root every five minutes.
+The continuous ping prevents the app from being unloaded.

+    Always On is required for continuous WebJobs or for WebJobs that are triggered using a CRON expression.

   - **Managed pipeline version**: The IIS pipeline mode.
 Set it to **Classic** if you have a legacy app that requires an older version of IIS.
   - **HTTP version**: Set to 2.0 to enable support for HTTPS/2 protocol.
   - **ARR affinity**: In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.
 You can set this option to **Off** for stateless applications.
+  - **HTTPS Only**: When enabled, all HTTP traffic is redirected to HTTPS.
+  - **Minimum TLS version**: Select the minimum TLS encryption version required by your app.

 - **Debugging**: Enable remote debugging for ASP.NET, ASP.NET Core, or Node.js apps.
 This option turns off automatically after 48 hours.
-- **Incoming client certificates**: require client certificates in mutual authentication.
+- **Incoming client certificates**: Require client certificates in mutual authentication.
 TLS mutual authentication is used to restrict access to your app by enabling different types of authentication for it.

 ### Configure path mappings